The Group's CSR roadmap defines three specific strategic focuses that will enable Eramet to improve its environmental impact over the coming years.

 2. Protect water resources and accelerate the restoration of mining sites by fostering biodiversity

-From New Caledonia to Gabon and Senegal, Eramet is conducting a series of mine restoration actions, notably through revegetation.
+From New Caledonia to Gabon and Senegal, Eramet is carrying out mining rehabilitation actions, in particular by revegetating its sites (by hydroseeding and planting, by spreading topsoil, etc.).
 This is the most effective way to foster the return of biodiversity, as well as to combat erosion and thereby protect the quality of water resources around mining sites.
+In 2020, Eramet met its target for the 2019-2023 period with a ratio of 1.03: to rehabilitate at least as much land as the Group clears.

 Objective over the 2019-2023 period: restore at least as much surface area as the Group impacts (excluding long-term infrastructures).